Select a topic area to begin exploring, scroll downward to read through, or chat with us directly

 No. While our clinic promotes Adlerian values of encouragement, social interest, and the human need to belong, it is not required that our counsellors have an Adlerian approach.
 For a list of Certified Adlerian Counselling Therapists (CAC), please see the Practitioners page.

-Please see our All About Adler page for information on Alfred Adler and Adlerian psychology.
+Please see our About Alfred Adler page for information on Alfred Adler and Adlerian psychology.

 No. The Adler Centre has no affiliation or connection to Adler University.